 Also on the customer solutions side, Washington utilities like Puget Sound Energy (PSE) are developing clean energy implementation plans as required by the state’s Clean Energy Transformation Act.
 These plans require locational analysis to identify highly impacted customers and vulnerable populations.
 Additionally, the plans have strategies for including these communities in proposed clean energy program planning.
 For example, PSE has identified 27% of its customers are within highly impacted communities, defined within 164 census tracts that meet associated scoring criteria.
 Through a community engagement process, PSE co-created a set of community benefits (including energy and non-energy impacts).
 PSE is also working on developing metrics to quantify the incremental benefits that occur in these specific communities through a new suite of proposed energy programs.

 Public tools are also available to support these efforts at national, state, and local levels.
 A few examples include the White House’s Climate and Economic Justice Screening Tool, the Washington Department of Health’s Environmental Health Disparities Map, and the Portland Bureau of Transportations Equity Matrix.

 Many data-driven tools are emerging to help utilities and planners be more equitable in program design, delivery, and resource allocation.
-The best tools share key elements of granular and location-specific data sources, access to public sources, and flexibility to provide tailored information to unique territories and research needs.
+The best tools share key elements of granular and location-specific data sources.
+Also, access to public sources and flexibility to provide tailored information to unique territories and research needs.
 There are many different options for locational analysis tools, all available in different sectors or geographies and influenced by utility/application.
-Regardless of the tool, it’s promising to see momentum build behind data-driven approaches to identifying underserved communities and bridge the gap toward increasing access of clean energy services for these customers.
+Regardless of the tool, it’s promising to see momentum build behind data-driven approaches to identifying underserved communities.
+Better tools bridge the gap toward increasing access of clean energy services for these customers.